 Game 1 over.
 Fine.
 I'm more nervous but still overall confident prior to Game 2.
 Jaime Garcia is capable but not John Lackey.
 The Cubs counter with untested-playoff performer Kyle Hendricks.

-I’m a sports fan.
+I'm a sports fan.
 In fact, fan understates that.
-I’m the fanatic in fan.
+I'm the fanatic in fan.
 All 100% of me and then some.
-I don’t know exactly how it started.
-Sports sure hadn’t come my way yet when I was playing T-ball at about four-years-old.
+I don't know exactly how it started.
+Sports sure hadn't come my way yet when I was playing T-ball at about four-years-old.
 I remember being more interested in the firetrucks across the street.
-I was on a bowling league growing up.
-I played street hockey, ice hockey, backyard baseball and football, basketball on the drive way, catch in the backyard.
+I was in a bowling league growing up.
+I played street hockey, ice hockey, backyard baseball and football, basketball on the driveway, catch in the backyard.

 My father is from Broadview, Illinois.
 He's a fan of the Cubs, and my first baseball memories — among countless games in Cincinnati seeing the Reds and local Columbus Clippers — go back to visiting Wrigley Field in 2001.
 Cubs vs Cardinals.
 My only visit to this point.
 It was July 27, 2001, and Darryl Kile was opposing Jason Bere on the mound.
 It was about a year prior to Kile's death, again during a Cubs vs Cards series in Chicago.

 Sammy Sosa and Mark McGwire were superstars, Albert Pujols still a mere rookie.

 I was living in Columbus, Ohio at that time, the prime years of my youth, ages 7-14.
 My first baseball game was a Columbus Clippers game.
 All I remember is a cold April evening.
 Or it could have been September.
 It was cold.
 The Clippers at that time were the Triple-A affiliate of the New York Yankees.
 Enter my Yankees fandom.